-Subsequent to year end, a global pandemic due to the spread of the COVID-19 coronavirus caused the United States government to declare a national emergency.
-The pandemic has led to widespread voluntary and government-mandated closings of school districts, local stores and businesses, which is anticipated to result in significant job losses.
-These job losses have the potential to have a significant impact on all aspects of School District operations including tax collections.
+The COVID-19 coronavirus pandemic has led to widespread voluntary and government-mandated closings of school districts, local stores and businesses, which has the potential to lead to significant job losses.
+These job losses have the potential to have an impact on all aspects of School District operations including tax collections.
 In addition, due to the economic uncertainty, future federal and state funding may be impacted.
 This could result in less money that is relied upon by School Districts to fund specific programs.
-Overall, decreased funding could result in the School District having to curtail or eliminate some non-essential services and furlough employees.
+The extent to which the COVID-19 coronavirus impacts the School District will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, and the actions that may be required to contain the spread or treat its impact.